armory/spinnaker-operator/doc/spinnaker-accounts.md

 ### `spec.enabled`
-Is the account enabled?
+Determines if the account is enabled.
 If not enabled, it will not be used by `SpinnakerService`.

 ### `spec.permissions`
 Map of authorizations similar to most accounts in Spinnaker.